-Gum disease can be difficult to catch on your own, which is why it’s important to maintain routine visits at our office.
-However, if you notice any of the following, you should visit our office as soon as possible:
+Gum disease can be difficult to catch on your own, which is why it’s important to maintain routine visits at our dental office.
+However, if you notice any of the following, you should visit our dental office as soon as possible:

 During your appointment, we’ll stay on the lookout for the common signs of gum disease as well as measure your current pocket depth.
 The deeper the pockets of your gums, the more severe your gum disease has become.
 Healthy mouths typically have a depth of 3 millimeters, while gums with a depth of 4 millimeters or more are suffering from gum disease or the more advanced form, periodontitis.
 We’ll also perform X-rays to confirm if bone loss is present.

 Gum disease most often occurs as a result of poor oral hygiene, but some patients can be more susceptible to it than others as a result of genetics as well.
 If you don’t brush twice a day with fluoridated toothpaste or floss daily, bacteria can feed on the sugars and starches in your mouth and develop plaque acids, which directly attacked teeth and gum tissue.
 Those who use tobacco or have poor diets can also expect a higher risk of gum disease.